nahtethan/dxg-display/README.md

 - Ubuntu 12.04 is the only verified platform now.
 - My ubuntu is using Linux version 4.0.

-00-binary
+0-binary

 Binary helps to use dxg as display without compiling.

+01-udlfb.ko

-001-udlfb.ko, pls remember it is based on linux-4.0.
+Please remember it is based on linux-4.0.
 I put udlfb.ko the path as  /lib/modules/4.0.0-040000-generic/kernel/drivers/video/fbdev/udlfb.ko, and append udlfb to /etc/modules.

+02-52-displaylink.conf

-002-52-displaylink.conf, pls reference http://how-to.cc/get-a-displaylink-video-adapter-working-with-ubuntu-12-04 to get familiar with displaylink.
-52-displaylink.conf should be put under /usr/share/X11/xorg.conf.d/. sudo apt-get install xserver-xorg-video-displaylink
+Please reference http://how-to.cc/get-a-displaylink-video-adapter-working-with-ubuntu-12-04 to get familiar with displaylink.
+52-displaylink.conf should be put under /usr/share/X11/xorg.conf.d/.

+sudo apt-get install xserver-xorg-video-displaylink

+03-jailbreak

+Please reference step 00 to step 06 in http://www.hi-pda.com/forum/viewthread.php?tid=1659227, to jailbreak and usbnet dxg.
+(You can also reference http://www.hi-pda.com/forum/viewthread.php?tid=1645202 to know more about eink display.)

+04-g_android.ko

 ***************

-01-displaylink
+1-displaylink

 My codes started from Linux udlfb module, many thanks to displaylink team, a little bit change of udlfb is required.

-02-linux-2.6.22-lab126
+***************

+2-linux-2.6.22-lab126

 Displaylink's Linux udlfb module is used in PC side, so it is clear that we need to write a usb gadget driver for dxg.